PaperTriangle/Sonic-3-AIR-Mods/README.md

 # Sonic-3-AIR-Mods
 A collection of PaperTriangle's Sonic 3 A.I.R.
 Mods both in progress and released.

+## PaperLib
+Not a mod as such, but just a place for me to store useful functions I create.

 ## Battery Powered Intro
 Simple mod that adds in two intro styles for FBZ!
 I Would honestly not recommend using it as there are better options.